 Read other people's UCAS statements

-I know some of us are gifted when it comes to writing, but a lot aren’t.
-Personally, I find it helps to look at other people’s work in order to gather what the layout for something should be.
+Some of us are gifted when it comes to writing, but a lot aren't.
+Personally, I find it helps to read other people's work in order to gather what the layout for something should be, and get a feel for tone and style.
 This is particularly important in personal statements, as it can be difficult to know where to begin.

 Things to avoid in your personal statement